twrecked/hass-aarlo/README.md

 * on the Lovelace UI it will report camera streaming state on the picture entity - ie, a clip is being recorded or somebody is view a stream on the Arlo app or if the camera is too cold to operate
 * saving of state across restarts
 * camera on/off
-* request thumbnail updates from streaming or idle camera
+* request thumbnail updates from recording or idle camera
 * direct video streaming from arlo where possible

 It provides a custom lovelace resource that is a specialised version of a picture-glance that allows you to see the last snapshot taken and give quick access to clip counts, the last recorded video and signal and battery levels.